How long does it take to produce a corporate video?

 - The second edit: We take your feedback and give you back a revised Second Edit 2-4 days later.
 This version will have all titles and graphics in and look very close to the finished version.
 We normally suggest companies take 2 working days to come back with their feedback, suggestions and comments.

 - Picture lock: Within 2-3 days, you’ll have your Picture Lock.
 This is your chance to take a final look, ensuring there are no last errors or typos.
 We suggest companies take 1-2 days for this final review.

-- Sound mix and color correction: Here’s where we spend 2-4 days adjusting all the music and voice levels for perfect sound, and correcting colours and saturation levels so the visuals really pop.
+- Sound mix and colour correction: Here’s where we spend 2-4 days adjusting all the music and voice levels for perfect sound, and correcting colours and saturation levels so the visuals really pop.
 Then we make your outputs in whatever formats you need.

-- Delivery: Your videos are delivered in high resolution & web ready formats.
+- Delivery: Your videos are delivered in high resolution & web-ready formats.
 Lots of joy and happiness all around!

 This is a general overview of a typical project.
 But maybe your project is a rush job.
 Or perhaps your video has special requirements, like animated sequences or multiple language versions.
 Production companies will normally custom build schedules for each project.
 Contact us if you’d like to talk about your specific needs and delivery schedule, and we’ll help you chart out your project’s timeline!